MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Fixed load of the Mock classes in the classpath order (left-to-right).
 - Fixed the missing error check when loading an immutable file referencing an external object id (the ``importObject`` directive is required).
 - [Multi] Fixed the computation of object sizes.
 The 4-byte KF header was missing.
+- Added support for mark/reset on the input stream returned by Class.getResourceAsStream

 SOAR
 ~~~~